Asian Studies invites students to make connections among courses that differ widely in content and method.

 The major in Asian Studies consists of a minimum of ten (10) credits, with requirements and distribution as follows:

-Coursework concerning more than one of the regions of Asia (East, South, Northeast, and Southeast).
+Coursework must include more than one of the following regions of Asia: (East, South, Central, Northeast, Southeast, and study of Asian diasporas).
 This requirement can be fulfilled by taking at least two courses that are pan-Asian or comparative in scope or by taking at least one course on a country that is not the principal focus of a student's program.

 Courses must be taken in at least three different departments.